GaryChamberlain/SEO/README.md

     * &lt;link rel="canonical" href="https://example.com/..." /&gt;
     * &lt;h1>...&lt;/h1&gt;
     * &lt;a rel="nofollow" href="http://www.other.com/"&gt;Other Site&lt;/a&gt;
-1. What do (should) SEO consultants do and not do
+1. What should SEO consultants do (and not do)
     * Ensure canonical URLs are set up correctly
     * Ensure key phrases are being used optimally
     * Check for and fix unintentional black hat issues